exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 LEGAL TENDER".
 In other words: It is valuable because the note says so.

 ![](/images/21-lessons/us-dollar-2004.jpg)
-<center>A 2004 series U.S. twenty dollar note used today.
+<center v-pre>A 2004 series U.S. twenty dollar note used today.
 'THIS NOTE IS LEGAL TENDER'</center>

 By the way, there is another interesting lesson on today's bank notes, hidden in plain sight.
 The second line reads that this is legal tender